-Assume that DSO A's reasonable operational costs, because of a national efficiency benchmarking (efficiency frontier), are \in 5,500 t and DSO A's realised controllable operational costs are \in 6,000 t.
-DSO A has inefficiencies in its operations as its realised controllable OPEX is above the efficient reference cost level.
-The impact of the efficiency incentive is calculated by deducting the efficient reference cost level from the DSO's realised controllable OPEX; \in 6,000 t - \in 5,500 t = \in 500 t.
-This efficiency sanction resulting from increased costs is added to the realised adjusted profit.
+Assume that DSO A's reasonable operational cots according to efficiency frontier (benchmarking) are €25,000 and it's realised controllable operational costs are €27,000 t.
+Hence DSO A has inefficiencies in its operations as its realised controllable OPEX is higher than the indicative efficient reference cost level.
+The impact of the efficiency incentive is calculated by deducting the efficient reference costs from the DSO's realised controllable OPEX in the year in question; €27,000 t - €25,000 t = €2,000 t.
+As the realised costs exceeds the reference level, it leads to sanctioning effect of the incentive and the sanction is added to the realised adjusted profit.

-DSO B's reasonable controllable operational costs according to efficient operations are €4,000 t and realised controllable OPEX is assumed to be €3,000 M. We can see that DSO B has operated super-efficiently as its realised controllable OPEX is below its efficient cost level.
-As the efficient reference costs are deducted from the realised controllable OPEX, the incentive effect is €3,000 t - €4,000 t = -€1,000 t.
-DSO B's reasonable return was set to €4,866 t, so the calculated impact of the efficiency incentive exceeds the 20% threshold level set for the incentive.
-In this case the DSO's efficiency bonus is limited to 20% of the reasonable return; - 20% €4,866 t = -€973 t.
-The efficiency bonus is deducted from the realised adjusted profit.
+Reasonable controllable operational costs according to efficiency frontier for DSO B are €16,500 t and realised controllable OPEX is assumed to be €15,000 t.
+We can observe that DSO B has operated efficiently as its realised controllable OPEX is below it's indicative efficient cost level.
+As the efficient reference costs are deducted from the realised controllable OPEX, the incentive effect is €15,000 t - €16,500 t = -€1,500 t.
+For both companies, the 20% threshold set for the incentive is not exceeded, so the difference between the realised costs and costs according to the reference level is added to the realised adjusted profit as such.